-The student must include a link to the statutory requirements information where they have sourced their information from.
+The student must include a link to the information on the statutory requirements from which they have sourced their information.

-The student should clearly mark the information they have included in the policy and procedure manual highlighting it in colour to bring it to the assessor's attention.
+The student should clearly mark the information they have included in the policy and procedure manual, highlighting it in colour to identify which information has been added.

-The due dates for lodging and paying BAS and IAS included in Awesome Landscapes Policy and Procedure Manual must match the exemplar answers below.
+The due dates for lodging and paying BAS and IAS included in the Awesome Landscapes Policy and Procedure Manual must match the exemplary answers below.
 It must also include a link to where the information was sourced.